April 5, 2025

 1. Separating personal and business assets

-If you just want to avoid the legal risks that can come as you sell an Amazon, an LLC can help you separate your personal assets from your business assets and offer protection in case of business-related legal issues or financial difficulties.
+If you just want to avoid the legal risks that can come as you sell an Amazon, an LLC can help you separate your assets from your business assets and offer protection in case of business-related legal issues or financial difficulties.

 1. Building credibility and trust